yash161/ansible-demo/README.md

 1. **Create EC2 Instances**
     - Log in to your AWS Management Console.
     - Navigate to the EC2 dashboard.
     - Launch two EC2 instances, naming one as "master" and the other as "slave."
-Ensure they have the necessary configurations and security groups.
+Configure them as needed, including security groups.

-2. **Generate SSH Keys on the Master**
+2. **Install Ansible on Master Node**
     - Access the "master" instance via SSH.
+    - Update the package list: `sudo apt update`
+    - Add the Ansible PPA and update: `sudo add-apt-repository --yes --update ppa:ansible/ansible`
+    - Install Ansible: `sudo apt install ansible`

+3. **Generate SSH Keys on Master**
-    - Generate SSH private and public keys on the "master" instance using the `ssh-keygen` command.
+    - On the "master" instance, generate SSH private and public keys using the `ssh-keygen` command.

-3. **Copy Public Key to Slave**
+4. **Copy Public Key to Slave**
     - On the "master" instance, copy the public key content.
     - Access the "slave" instance via SSH.
     - Open the `~/.ssh/authorized_keys` file on the "slave" instance using a text editor (e.g., `vim`).
     - Replace the existing public key content with the one you copied from the "master."

-4. **SSH into Slave from Master**
+5. **SSH into Slave from Master**
     - On the "master" instance, use the `ssh` command to connect to the "slave" instance.

-Now, your "master" and "slave" EC2 instances are set up and ready for use.
+Now, you have set up two EC2 instances, installed Ansible on the "master," and configured SSH access between them.
+You can use Ansible for configuration management and easily SSH between the instances.